russellw/verbena/README.md

 # verbena
-Server-side web framework in C++.
+Server-side web framework.
 Work in progress.

 It has been said that the two hard problems in computer science are cache invalidation, naming things, and off-by-one errors.
 In application programming, on the other hand, the hardest problem must surely be [the object-relational impedance mismatch](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/).
 The most common solution today is to use an ORM (Object Relational Mapper), the subject of a perennial argument: